nfaltermeier/lol-database/README.md

 ## Running
 Setup a SQL Server database using the provided scripts, and enter the database information into a `Backend/Secrets.ini` file as described by the README in `Backend`.

-Open the backend solution in visual studio and use the `IIS Express` run configuration.
-The database should be accessible at [http://localhost:28172/](http://localhost:28172/).
+Either run `dotnet run` in the `Backend` folder or open the backend solution in visual studio and use the `IIS Express` run configuration.
+The backend should be accessible at [http://localhost:28172/](http://localhost:28172/).
+An example endpoint would be [http://localhost:28172/regions](http://localhost:28172/regions), which should return data if the database is properly setup.

 Install the dependencies for the frontend by running `npm install` in the `Frontend` folder.
 Start the development server by running `npm start`.
 The frontend will be accessible at [http://localhost:3000/](http://localhost:3000/).